MicrosoftDocs/windows-ai-docs/docs/copilot-in-windows/index.md

 The Copilot in Windows has the following syntax requirements:

 - In order to add on to the protocol, each key/value pair should be separated by an ampersand.
-- The prompt string musts be URI-encoded / URI-escaped.
+- The prompt string must be URI-encoded / URI-escaped.
 - The entire protocol launch must be less than 2039 unicode characters.
 This means that the prompt string portion of the URI must be less than 2000 characters long.

 ### Examples